 On the topic of malfunctioning ATMs, watch where you stick that credit/debit card.
 Don’t just jam it in whatever ATM slot you come across, as there have been cases here where crude skimming devices have been found affixed to machines.
 Please practice safe banking ;)

 While traveling, I’ve yet to be hit with any fraudulent charges.
 I credit this to staying away from using my card for point-of-sale purchases, checking out all ATMs I come across for signs of tampering, and only using those ATMs that are inside banks or guarded by lock and key after the bank closes.
 No 24-hour accessible ATMs for me.

-In 2011, there was a rash of complaints about fraudulent credit card activity near the ATMs in Antigua Guatemala’s Parque Central.
-By collecting victims’ accounts of compromise, others were able to narrow the culprit down to specific ATMs belonging to BAC Bank that were transmitting user’s unencrypted information to the bank’s branch nearby.
+In 2011, there was a rash of complaints about fraudulent credit card activity near the ATMs in Antigua Guatemala‘s Parque Central.
+By collecting victims’ accounts of compromise, others were able to narrow the culprit down to specific ATMs belonging to BAC Bank that was transmitting user’s unencrypted information to the bank’s branch nearby.
 The unencrypted information allowed hackers to sniff out the data traffic and get ATM users’ account information.

-Again, this is why I recommend using ATMS inside the bank, or visibly hardwired to a branch within the same physical structure.
+Again, this is why I recommend using ATMs inside the bank, or visibly hardwired to a branch within the same physical structure.